 Note: ElectricAccelerator does not currently support ClearCase integration on Solaris x86.
 If you have need of this support, please contact your Electric Cloud sales representative.
-You can make use of ecclearcase\fake.so to provide information about your ClearCase setup through an ini file.
-Refer to "eMake's "fake" interface for ClearCase" on page 6-2.
+You can make use of ecclearcase_fake.so to provide information about your ClearCase setup through an ini file.
+Refer to eMake's "fake" interface for ClearCase.